tjtate/sparkpost-api-documentation/services/subaccounts_api.md

 ### Create new subaccount [POST]

 Provisions a new subaccount and an initial subaccount API key.
-Subaccount API keys are only allowed very specific grants, which are limited to: `smtp/inject`, `sending_domains/manage`, `message_events/view` and `suppression_lists/manage`.
+Subaccount API keys are only allowed very specific grants, which are limited to: `smtp/inject`, `sending_domains/manage`, `tracking_domains/view`, `tracking_domains/manage`, `message_events/view` and `suppression_lists/manage`.
-Subaccounts are allowed to send mail using the SMTP protocol, retrieve sending statistics via the Message Events API, and manage their own Sending Domains and Suppression List.
+Subaccounts are allowed to send mail using the SMTP protocol, retrieve sending statistics via the Message Events API, and manage their own Sending Domains, Tracking Domains, and Suppression List.

 #### Request Body Attributes